 This menu option toggles whether or not the application is displayed normally or covers the entire screen.
 A check mark appears next to the 'Full Screen' menu option when the Full Screen mode is on.
-Optionally, the Alt+F11 shortcut keys can be used to toggle this mode as well.

 When Full Screen mode is on, the terminal screen covers the entire monitor and the application title bar is not shown.
 The menu bar is shown is shown unless the LockOut mode has been specified.
 See the Appendix for details on this mode.